-VOLUNTEER COSTS & VISAS FOR THE BAYWATCH PROJECT
+VOLUNTEER COSTS & VISAS FOR THE ALGOA BAYWATCH

 As you are coming to South Africa as a volunteer, you do not require a work visa but a temporary residence permit, with the appropriate endorsement.
 The requirements for this depend on your nationality and the length of your stay.
 Please see the Visas page for further information on these requirements.